etcet/www.etcet.net/posts/2011-09-23-learning-haskell-by-building-snugio.md

 ## Conclusion

-I don't think writing [Snug.io] will be easy, and it will take some time.
+I don't think writing [Snugio] will be easy, and it will take some time.
 But the process should be fun and leave us with a tool for creating a REST API which is fast, secure and maintainable.